 Tunnel modifications will be required on the four tunnels located in San Francisco.
 This effort is needed to accommodate the required clearance for the OCS to support electrification of the corridor.
 Outside of the PCEP scope, Caltrain Engineering has requested the PCEP team to manage completion of design and construction for the Tunnel 1 and Tunnel 4 Drainage and Track Rehabilitation Project.
-The Tunnel Drainage and Track Rehabilitation Project is funded separately from PCEP.
+The Tunnel Drainage and Track Rehabilitation Project.

-- Continued review of and prepared responses for submittals and RFIs. - Completed Installation fencing for Tunnel 1 North, Tunnel 4 North, and Tunnel 4 South. - Completed Conductor Rail installation.
+- Continued review of and prepared responses for submittals and RFIs. - Completed Installation fencing for Tunnel 1 North, Tunnel 4 North, and Tunnel 4 South. - Completed Conductor Rail installation. - Completed Right of Way (ROW) fence signage.

-- Review and respond to submittals, RFIs, and SSWPs as needed. - Terminate feeder wire, contact wire, and conductor rail. - Install ROW fence signage. - Install Post insulator. - Install OCS signage for every fifth drop tube. - Install fencing at Tunnel 1 South and Tunnel 3 North. - Prepare OCS testing plan. - Prepare Spare Parts transmittal.
+- Review and respond to submittals, RFIs, and SSWPs as needed.

+- Feeder cable reinstallation.

+- Terminate feeder wire, contact wire, and conductor rail.

+- Install signage inside all tunnels.

+- Install Post insulator.

+- Prepare OCS testing plan.

+- Review Spare Parts transmittal.